Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab8.1.md

 			Set sectionID = "C"
 	End Select

-	Do
-		Display sectionID, "
+	Display "Enter number of seats sold for ", sectionID, ": " Input ticketsSold

+	While ticketsSold < 0 OR tiscketsSold > maxSeats
+		Display "Ticket sales for section ", sectionID," cannot be negative or exceed the number of seats in the section (", maxSeats, ")"
-		Display "Enter number of seats sold: "
+		Display "Enter number of seats sold for ", sectionID, ": " Input ticketsSold
+	End While

+	Return price * ticketsSold
+End Function

 ## Fat Gram Calculator